Best Low Temple Fade Styles for Curly Hair

 4. Step 4: Trim Top Curls Every 3 Weeks

-Use curl shears or scissors to trim the top curl ends every 2–3 weeks to prevent split ends and maintain shape.
+Use curl shears or scissors to trim the top curl ends every 2 to 3 weeks to prevent split ends and maintain shape.
 Cut dry for accuracy.

-For a clean look, refresh the fade every 2–3 weeks.
+For a clean look, refresh the fade every 2 to 3 weeks.
 Use clipper guards (#1 and #2) to gently taper above the ear, or visit a barber for a professional touch-up.

 Best Products for Curly Temple Fades